NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/gpubuildandrun.md

     [tkaiser2@kl6 h100]$
     ```

 The file *whack.sh* defines a function myrestore.
-This function is a replacement for the command module reset.
-The default module reset command has some issues which cause some things to not findable after it is called.
+This function is a replacement for the command `module restore`.
+The default `module restore` command has some issues which cause some things to not findable after it is called.
 The "fix" is to unset some environmental variables, call the original module reset and finally repair your PATH variable; moving paths in your home directory to the front of the list.
-The function  myrestore can be added to your environment by sourcing the file whack.sh
+The function `myrestore` can be added to your environment by sourcing the file whack.sh

 ```
 . whack.sh